joysticktv/joysticktv.github.io/developer_support.md

 title: Developer Support
 ---

-**Notice**: The API is currently still in beta.
-You will need to be given access to it in order to use the API.
-The API is not currently stable, and may change without notice.

 ## Overview

-The chat API uses the Rails [Actioncable](https://guides.rubyonrails.org/action_cable_overview.html) protocol, and all data is transmitted over Websockets.
+The chat API uses the Rails [Actioncable](https://guides.rubyonrails.org/action_cable_overview.html) protocol, and all data is transmitted over Websockets or uses the REST API for certain endpoints.
 We use OAuth2 for estabishing authorization.

 Here's a general flow of how the install and setup process works: